aws/aws-eks-best-practices/content/scalability/docs/workloads.md

 ## Limit number of services per namespace

-The maximum number of services in a namespaces is 5,000 and 10,000  in a single cluster.
+The maximum number of [services in a namespaces is 5,000 and the maximum number of services in a cluster is 10,000](https://github.com/kubernetes/community/blob/master/sig-scalability/configs-and-limits/thresholds.md).
 To help organize workloads and services, increase performance, and to avoid cascading impact for namespace scoped resources we recommend limiting the number of services per namespace to 500.

 The number of IP tables rules that are created per node with kube-proxy grows with the total number of services in the cluster.
 Generating thousands of IP tables rules and routing packets through those rules have a performance impact on the nodes and add network latency.